denten-books/plain-text/2-device.md

 said to "speak" a language if inside it contains only a dictionary for looking up the correct answers to any given query?
 A man inside the room sorts the answers blindly.
-He does not understand the language, yet the contraption appears to respond properly.
+He does not understand the language, yet the contraption appears to respond appropriately.
 Is it enough to appear to understand, in other words, or should we say that understanding must involve some other appropriate mechanism, turned inward?
 Searle argued that his room, a kind of a robot for automated responses in a foreign language, could not be properly said to speak a language in the way a fluent speaker can.
 For Searle and other so-called "internalists," the external signs of whatever is meant by "speaking" and "understanding" must correspond to some appropriate internal mental states [@searle_minds_1980].
 Plato, Descartes, Kuhlman, and Searle all pose a version of the same thought experiment, which aims to draw a line between the surface appearance of knowledge and an idea of deep, structural understanding opposed to mere functionalism.
 Reading and writing should, these thinkers intuit, leave something behind.
 A text must be somehow "joined and united" with the body, to paraphrase Descartes.
 For understanding to happen words must continue to produce meaning independent of the original inscription.
 Internalists like Searle hold that the inscription and the mental state should also achieve a measure of structural accordance.
 Functional, outward appearances are not enough.

 Recall the famous *pharmakon* passage from Plato's *Phaedrus*, which explores the relationship between writing and its impression on the mind.
 At the